CesarArroyo09/human_activity_tidy_dataset/README.md

 An object called summarized.data is constructed by grouping human.activity.dataset by SubjectID and ActivityName (group_by function) and summarizing by taking the mean for each non grouped column (summarise_all function).
 Column names for summarized.data are updated by adding "Avg" at the end of each averaged measurement.
 Then, using the dplyr function write_delim, summarized.data is written to the file Summarized_Human_Activity_Data.txt.
 Finally, all the residual objects and functions are deleted from the Global Environment.

 ## Executing run_analysis.R
 Your working directory must contain the "UCI HAR Dataset" directory at the top level, the required packages as explained above and the script run_analysis.R should be in top level of your working directory.
-If being so, just source the script and you must end with object summarized.data in your global environment and with this data copied to the file Summarized_Human_Activity_Data.txt in your working directory.
+If being so, just source the script and you must end with object summarized.data and human.activity.dataset in your global environment and with summarized.data copied to the file Summarized_Human_Activity_Data.txt in your working directory.

 ## Reading Summarized_Human_Activity_Data.txt
 To read this text file the best choice is to use read_table2() from the readr package.
 The argument should be the path to the file and no further arguments are required.